Pavle012/Shortcuts/README.md

 # Project Name

-Here are some AutoHotkey scripts that can be useful!
-There are both standalone versions and installers.
+A collection of useful AutoHotkey scripts!
+Includes both standalone versions and installers.

 ## Download

-Grab the latest release [here](https://github.com/Pavle012/Shortcuts/releases/latest).
+Grab the latest release from the [Releases Page](https://github.com/Pavle012/Shortcuts/releases/latest).

 ## How to Use

-### First way (Reccomended)
+### Option 1: Installer (Recommended)
-1. Download the `.exe` installer file from the [Releases](https://github.com/Pavle012/Shortcuts/releases/latest) page.
+1. Download the `.exe` installer file from the [Releases Page](https://github.com/Pavle012/Shortcuts/releases/latest).
-2. Open the `.exe` and install
+2. Run the `.exe` file and follow the installation instructions.

-### Second way (Standalone, requires AutoHotkey)
+### Option 2: Standalone (Requires AutoHotkey)

-1. Download the `.ahk` file from the [Releases](https://github.com/Pavle012/Shortcuts/releases/latest) page.
+1. Download the `.ahk` file from the [Releases Page](https://github.com/Pavle012/Shortcuts/releases/latest).
-2. Make sure you have [AutoHotkey](https://www.autohotkey.com/) installed.
+2. Install [AutoHotkey](https://www.autohotkey.com/) if you haven't already.
 3. Double-click the `.ahk` file to run it.

-### Second way (Standalone, requires AutoHotkey)
+### Option 3: Standalone (No AutoHotkey Required)

-1. Download the standalone `.exe` file from the [Releases](https://github.com/Pavle012/Shortcuts/releases/latest) page.
+1. Download the standalone `.exe` file from the [Releases Page](https://github.com/Pavle012/Shortcuts/releases/latest).
-2. Place the `.exe` wherever you want.
+2. Place the `.exe` file in your desired location.
-3. Open the file and that's it!
+3. Run the file—no additional setup required!

 ## Features

-- Automatic perm deletion of a file / mail etc.
+- **Automatic Permanent Deletion**: Quickly delete files, emails, etc., with the insert key without sending them to the recycle bin.

 ## License

-This project is licensed under the MIT licence.
+This project is licensed under the [MIT License](LICENSE).

 ---

-Made with ❤️ by Pavle with help of Github Copilot.
+Made with ❤️ by Pavle, with the help of GitHub Copilot.